 - Market with high liquidity.
 When trading, liquidity refers to the ease with which an asset can be quickly converted into cash.
 This depends on how active a particular market is.
 The global scale of the forex market combined with its high trading volume and 24-hour accessibility make the forex market the most liquid market in the trading world.

 - Forex volatility.
 The forex market can be highly volatile, which means that there can be significant movements in currency values, which in turn may lead to opportunities for substantial profits.

 Example: Graham Trades USD/EUR

 Graham is a veteran investor who buys and sells currency pairs.
 Anticipating that the US dollar will increase in value against the euro, Graham purchases $100,000 in US dollars using a forex contract at €0.90.
 Because his forex trading platform allows him to place trades at a margin of 1%, this investment costs Graham $1,000 to place.

-Time shows that Graham’s prediction is correct!
-The US dollar rises to €0.925, resulting in a profit of around €1,575 or $1,700 for Graham after factoring the cost of his investment.
+Time shows that Graham's prediction is correct.
+The US dollar rises to €0.925, resulting in a profit of around €1,575 or $1,700 for Graham after factoring in the cost of his investment.

 What forex trading platforms are available?

 Several forex trading services are available to Singapore investors, some geared toward beginners and others for experts.